laravel-enso/control-panel-api/README.md

 Next steps are required for this package:

-* Add `LaravelEnso\StatisticsManager\StatisticsManagerServiceProvider::class` to your providers list in `config/app.php`.
+* Add `LaravelEnso\ControlPanelApi\ControlPanelApiServiceProvider::class` to your providers list in `config/app.php`.
 * Run the migrations.
 * Use the FE to define an OAuth client, and take note of the ID and the secret (you'll need these in the client that consumes the services)